-Does it matter where I live in order to get a Dream fulfilled?
+Does it matter where I live to get a Dream fulfilled?

 Who can be part of my Dream?

-- Caregiver does not have to be a family member.
+- One adult caregiver (does not have to be a family member)

 What is an emergency Dream?

-- Emergency Dreams are processed the day we receive them and verified as soon as possible.
+- Emergency Dreams are processed the business day we receive them and verified as soon as possible.

 - If an emergency Dream is for a bedside reunion or similar request, we are usually able to fulfill those within 24 to 48 hours.

-If I want to visit family or have family sent to visit me, how long can I/they stay and how many family members can be included?
+If I want to visit family or have family visit me, what is the length of stay provided and how many family members can be included?

-- If you travel to visit family, we provide transportation for you, your caregiver, and children under 18 who live with you.
+- We provide transportation for the Dream applicant, their caregiver and children under 18 who live with the applicant.